conversejs/converse.js/docs/source/testing.rst

 ***************************************

-To automatically run the tests whenever you make a change to any of the Converse source code, you can run ``make watch`` in one terminal, and ``make tests`` or ``make check`` in another.
+To automatically run the tests whenever you make a change to any of the Converse source code, you can run ``make watch`` in one terminal, and ``make tests`` in another.

-``make watch`` will build development bundles of Converse.js (in ``dist/converse.js`` and ``dist/converse.css``) and automatically rebuild them whenever a source file is modified.
+``make watch`` will build development bundles of Converse (in ``dist/converse.js`` and ``dist/converse.css``) and automatically rebuild them whenever a source file is modified.

 Similarly, Karma will make sure that the tests are re-executed when the bundle files are rebuilt.

 Running individual tests
 ************************

-Converse has over 400 tests, and it can take a few minutes to run through all of them.
+Converse has over 400 tests, and it can take a while to run through all of them.

 When developing on Converse, it's often preferable to have a more rapid turnaround time between editing a file and checking whether the most relevant